 How to integrate a PR ?¶

 Getting your contributions integrated is relatively straightforward, here is the checklist:

-- You do NOT have push access: A Slicer core developer will integrate your PR.
-If you would like to speed up the integration, do not hesitate to send a note on the mailing list.
+If you do NOT have push access, a Slicer core developer will integrate your PR.
+If you would like to speed up the integration, do not hesitate to send a note on the Slicer forum.